vladyslav/vladyslav/README.md

 - 💻 I’m currently working on [social](https://github.com/vladyslav/social);
 - 🤓 For the last month I’ve been learning [Typescript](https://www.typescriptlang.org/);
 - 🤝 I’m looking to collaborate on [RBCT](https://github.com/richboyscrytoo);
-- 🥳 I dream about building a big community of developers😭;
 - 🤣 Fun-Fact: There are only 10 types of people in the world, those who understand binary, and those who don’t.
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: dakar2016@gmail.com;